zdy023/CharPuz/README.md

 image/bin/CharPuz
 ```

-to run this game in an environment without JRE (&gt;=9).
+to run this game in an environment without JRE.

 ### Build the Dictionary

 To generate a game, you need a proper dictionary.
 This programme support dictionary form as plain text (.txt) and binary data (.dict).

-The plain text dictionary is surposed to be in form:
+The plain text dictionary is supposed to be in form:

 ```
 worda